conduit-db/conduit-db/conduit_index/README.md

 ## ConduitIndex

-Horizontally scalable and shardable transaction parser (depends on ConduitRaw)
+Horizontally scalable and shardable transaction parser (depends on ConduitRaw's preprocessed blockchain data)

+Maintains an index of:
+- Confirmed Transactions
+- Mempool Transactions
+- Inputs
+- Outputs
+- Pushdata hashes
+- Headers and block metadata

-Writes to mmap header files and MyRocks SQL database for indexed transaction data (Which is structured in a highly shardable way so as to allow for migration to a distributed SQL or similar db backend in future).
+MyRocks SQL database for indexed transaction data (Which is structured in a highly shardable way so as to allow for migration to a distributed SQL or similar db backend in future).

-Only reads from ConduitRaw's LMDB database tables (later this will require a network API abstraction to move beyond a single machine).
-But for now can benefit from low latency, direct access.
+The full raw block, transaction data and merkle proof data is stored with ConduitRaw and can be requested over a lightweight TCP socket server.